l-Avant-Seine/avantseine/wp-content/plugins/mailjet-for-wordpress/README.md

 1. The initial setup wizard will guide you through the quick steps to get started
 2. Access all features from the plugin dashboard
-3. Create and send beautiful email campaigns
-4. Configure a subscription widget to collect subscribers from your site
+3. Configure a subscription widget to collect subscribers from your site
-5. Activate and configure WooCommerce and Contact Form 7 integrations
+4. Activate and configure WooCommerce and Contact Form 7 integrations
-6. Enable order notifications for WooCommerce
+5. Enable order notifications for WooCommerce
-7. Configure abandoned cart notifications for WooCommerce
+6. Configure abandoned cart notifications for WooCommerce

 ## Changelog

+##### 5.5.0
+* Fixed bug with redirect problem during initial step
+* Fixed links in the readme file and in the plugin

 ##### 5.4.6
 * Fixed bug with error during editing email templates in iframe.